syncfusion-content/flutter-docs/Flutter/datagrid/localization.md

 ---
 layout: post
-title: Localization in Flutter DataGrid control | Syncfusion | DataPager
+title: Localization in Flutter DataGrid | Syncfusion | DataPager
 description: Learn here all about DataPager feature of Syncfusion Flutter DataPager (SfDataPager) control and more.
 platform: flutter
 control: SfDataGrid